-As an attorney working in the area of family law I can think no more frustrating or sad sort of case than a CPScase.
-From the child’s perspective, it is being alleged that he or she has been the victim of abuse or neglect at the hands of a person who is legally obligated to care for their best interests.
-From the parent’s perspective, their life has been thrown out of whack no matter if he or she actually did abuse or neglect their child.
+As an attorney working in family law, I can think of no more frustrating or sad sort of case than a CPScase.
+From the child’s perspective, it is alleged that he or she has been the victim of abuse or neglect at the hands of a legally obligated person to care for their best interests.
+From the parent’s perspective, their life has been thrown out of whack no matter if they actually abused or neglected their child.

-If the abuse or neglect did occur then their rights and duties associated with raising the child will rightfully be in question moving forward.
-If the abuse or neglect did not occur that will not stop CPS from conducting a full scale investigation and even involving the legal system to an extent.
+If the abuse or neglect did occur, then their rights and duties associated with raising the child will rightfully be in question moving forward.
+If the abuse or neglect did not occur, that would not stop CPS from conducting a full-scale investigation and even involving the legal system to an extent.

-A part of CPS cases that is not discussed near as much as the role of parents and children is the impact the case will have on other family members, notably grandparents.
-We’ve all heard the phrase, “It takes a village to raise a child”.
+A part of CPS cases that is not discussed near as much as parents and children's role is the impact the case will have on other family members, notably grandparents.
+We’ve all heard the phrase, “It takes a village to raise a child.”

-This situation quite literally involves your family taking on the role of the village when you are told by a court or state agency like CPS that you cannot raise your child, either permanently or temporarily.
+This situation literally involves your family taking on the village's role when you are told by a court or state agency like CPS that you cannot raise your child, either permanently or temporarily.

-While the child is fortunate that he or she has family available and willing to care for them, the grandparents are put in a position where the ultimate responsibility to protect the child’s well being is on their shoulders without much assistance often times from outside sources.
+While the child is fortunate that he or she has family available and willing to care for them, the grandparents are put in a position where the ultimate responsibility to protect the child’s well being is on their shoulders without much assistance, often from outside sources.

-Today’s blog post from the Law Office of Bryan Fagan, PLLC will focus on the issue of grandparents in CPS cases.
-How a CPS case can become a multi-generational saga is an example of collateral damage that can stem from a CPS investigation.
+Today’s blog post from the Law Office of Bryan Fagan, PLLC, will focus on grandparents' issues in CPS cases.
+How a CPS case can become a multi-generational saga is an example of collateral damage stemming from a CPS investigation.

 Grandparents as primary caretakers of children

-Why are grandparents so often thrust back into the role of primary caregiver for a child under the age of eighteen?
+Why are grandparents so often thrust back into the role of primary caregiver for a child under eighteen?

-In situations where parents lose their jobs, find themselves involved in time consuming and expensive divorces and other life altering situations, grandparents can often find themselves in a position to fill the void left by a parent.
-Maybe the parent has to find work in another town and is not able to be physically present as often due to traveling back and forth for work.
+In situations where parents lose their jobs, find themselves involved in time-consuming and expensive divorces, and other life-altering situations, grandparents can often find themselves in a position to fill the void left by a parent.
+Maybe the parent has to find work in another town and cannot be physically present as often due to traveling back and forth for work.